byamba3/android-simple-tooltip/README.md

 A simple library based on [PopupWindow](http://developer.android.com/intl/pt-br/reference/android/widget/PopupWindow.html) to create Tooltips on Android.

+## New Added Features in the Fork:
+- Converted Java classes to Kotlin.
+- Replaced Builder classes with Kotlin named params
+- Added safe null handling
+- Added a new param `useActivityRootView`
+- Updated `build.gradle` to modern standards

 ## Features

  - Working from Android 2.1 (API 7) *Note: animation above 3.0 (API 11)*